blaisebuckland/pairs-game/README.md

 # pairs-game
-This is a [memory game](blaisebuckland.github.io/pairs-game/) in which the player must find all the matching pairs to win.
-There are three difficulty levels, each with its own theme (sweets, cats and Dolly Parton).
-In the higher levels there are more cards to match and the images on the cards become more difficult to differentiate between.
+This is a [memory game](https://blaisebuckland.github.io/pairs-game/) in which the player must find all the matching pairs to win.
+There are three difficulty levels, each with its own theme.
+In the higher levels there are more cards to match and it becomes more difficult to differentiate between the images.

 ## Technologies
 * JavaScript